tarwn/lessthandot-hugo/blogs/content/posts/2009-10-26-dealing-with-cannot-resolve-collation-co.md

 ---
 This was asked on twitter recently and I gave the answer there.
 I decided to write a blog post about this because I can use over 140 charaters here instead.

-You will see the Cannot resolve collation conflict for equal to operation error when you try to join 2 tables. let&#8217;s take a look at what we need to do to resolve this.
+You will see the Cannot resolve collation conflict for equal to operation error when you try to join 2 tables. let's take a look at what we need to do to resolve this.
 First create and populate these two tables

 sql
 use tempdb